Phase transitions in scalarized topological AdS black holes

-{\it Conclusions}---This study investigates the spontaneous scalarization of topological AdS black holes—spherical, planar, and hyperbolic—coupled with a charged scalar field, revealing profound universal behavior.
+This study investigates the spontaneous scalarization of topological AdS black holes--spherical, planar, and hyperbolic--coupled with a charged scalar field, revealing a similar phenomenon that occurs simultaneously for all three topologies.
 We illustrated that scalarization, a phase transition in which black holes spontaneously develop scalar hair at low temperatures, is a common feature across all three topologies.

-Our study reveals that in the extended phase space, pressure universally controls the phase transitions of scalarized black holes.
+Our study reveals that in the extended phase space, pressure controls the phase transitions of scalarized black holes.
 Increasing the pressure drives the first-order phase transition of the system to a critical point, beyond which the system enters a supercritical region.
-Contrarily, when we lower the pressure, the scalarization of the black holes turns into first order phase transitions with increasing phase transition temperature, which makes it more difficult to find the final stable section of solutions with very larger condensate value.
-This universal behavior applies to black holes with all three topologies.
-Furthermore, while planar and hyperbolic topologies require higher-order non-linear terms to generate unstable branches of solutions in the first-order phase transitions, the spherical topology inherently exhibits such unstable branch of solutions, requiring no additional non-linear terms.
+Contrarily, when we lower the pressure, the scalarization of the black holes turns into first-order phase transitions with increasing phase transition temperature, which makes it more difficult to find the final stable section of solutions with a very large condensate value.
+This behavior applies to black holes with all three topologies.
+Furthermore, while planar and hyperbolic topologies require higher-order non-linear terms to generate unstable branches of solutions in the first-order phase transition, the spherical topology inherently exhibits such unstable branches of solutions, requiring no additional non-linear terms.

-In the previous studies, the scalarization phase transition in the low pressure region of the spherical topology case is claimed to be zeroth-order and the scalarized solutions are all unstable.
+In the previous studies, the scalarization phase transition in the low pressure region of the spherical topology case is claimed to be zeroth-order, and the scalarized solutions are all unstable.
 However, the zeroth-order phase transition is a pathological signal that should not occur in a stable setup.
-From a landscape analysis and with the above universality, we claimed that the previous result of the zeroth-order phase transitions is caused by the misleading from the incomplete branch of unstable solutions, therefore, the unstable section of solutions is expected to turn back to a new branch of stable solutions with lower free energy, while the zeroth-order phase transition exhibited in spherical topology will be replaced by a first order phase transition with a very high transition temperature into the scalarized black holes.
+From a landscape analysis and with the above phenomenon, we speculated that the zeroth-order phase transition occurs because the system initially follows an incomplete branch of unstable solutions before tunneling to the stable phase; therefore, the unstable section of solutions is expected to turn back to a new branch of stable solutions with lower free energy, while the zeroth-order phase transition exhibited in spherical topology will be replaced by a first-order phase transition into scalarized black holes at a very high temperature.